LxaNce-Hacker/All-In-One-Python/README.md

 <a href="" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-red.png" alt="Buy Me A Coffee" width="220px"></a>

-//If you find this resource useful and want to sponsor the project you can [buy me a coffee](webs).
+If you find this resource useful and want to sponsor the project you can [buy me a coffee](webs).